jasonbasuil/EventMatchr/README.md

 - Browse for events by City
 - Browse for events by State
 - Browse for events by Keyword
-- Browse for events between a certain start and end date
 - Be able to see the top results of their search rendered on the page.
 _____
 - Click on an event to view more info regarding the event